thetomcoffee/redux-feedback-loop-master/README.md

 This app will allow a user to save feedback using Redux, React, and PostgreSQL.
 The feedback will be saved in the database.
 The Feedback form will includes views for individual questions:
 1. How are you feeling today?
 (1-5)
-2. How will are you understanding the content?
+2. How well are you understanding the content?
 (1-5)
 3. How well are you being supported?
 (1-5)
 4. Any comments you want to leave? (text entry)